-The Department investigates, discovers that Joe was working for Quality Wares at the time of the job offer, and informs Superior Products that Joe has not violated any provision of the unemployment insurance laws and will continue to receive payments.
-The worker has done nothing to cause disqualification of his unemployment benefits, and has abided by all the regulations.
-Superior Products will be charged for his unemployment benefits for the rest of the benefit year.
+The department investigates, discovers that "Joe" was working for Quality Wares at the time of the job offer, and informs Superior Products that "Joe" has not violated any provision of the unemployment insurance law and will continue to receive payments.
+The worker has done nothing to cause disqualification of his unemployment, and has abided by all the regulations.
+Superior Products will be charged for his unemployment for the rest of the benefit year.
 (A "benefit year" begins when a worker files for unemployment insurance and ends 365 days later.
-Within that time period, charges for unemployment benefits are not changed.
+Within that time period, charges for unemployment are not changed.
 They will be assessed against the same company or companies for the entire 12 months.)

-The Department will only investigate a "suitable work" issue if the person is currently receiving unemployment benefits or was receiving unemployment benefits at the time of the refusal of work.
-The Department has no legal authority to investigate a person who is not now and has not been receiving unemployment benefits.
+The department will only investigate a "suitable work" issue if the person is currently receiving unemployment insurance or was receiving unemployment insurance at the time of the refusal of work.
+The department has no legal authority to investigate a person who is not now and has not been receiving unemployment insurance.